eyeseast/visible-data/_posts/2012-05-24-a-tennis-court.markdown

 <div id="court"> </div>

 > Tennis is played on a rectangular flat surface, usually of grass, clay, concrete (hard court) or a synthetic suspended court.
 The court is 23.78 meters (78 feet) long, 10.97 meters (36 feet) wide.
-Its width is 8.23 meters (27 feet) for singles matches and 10.97 meters (36 feet) for doubles matches.[1]
-The service line is 6.40 meters (21 feet) from the net.[1]
+Its width is 8.23 meters (27 feet) for singles matches and 10.97 meters (36 feet) for doubles matches.
+The service line is 6.40 meters (21 feet) from the net.
 Additional clear space around the court is needed in order for players to reach overrun balls for a total of 18.3 meters (60 feet) wide and 36.7 meters (120 feet) long.
 A net is stretched across the full width of the court, parallel with the baselines, dividing it into two equal ends.
 The net is 1.07 meters (3 feet 6 inches) high at the posts, and 0.914 meters (3 feet) high in the center.

 This little exercise really drove home D3's [data joins](http://bost.ocks.org/mike/join/).